carlosmeisen/DouroBats/docs/domain/README.md

 ## Domain Context

-**DouroBats** is a multi-sport association managing training sessions for various sports (Volleyball, Futsal, Padel, etc.).
+**DouroBats** is a multi-sport association managing training sessions for various sports (Volleyball, Futsal, Padel, Basketball, Running, etc.).
 The system enables:
 - Athletes to view and confirm attendance for training sessions
 - Committee members to manage schedules with proper access control
 - Supporters to view information (read-only)